-D A TDDA was superior and both lower and was also in some bounds with Description A TBRA program could help low- and very low-income household rent, making housing more affordable for those who qualify county select TBRA as an alternate activity, a description of the county's applicant policies and procedures will be provided.
+Description A TBRA program could help low- and very low-income households with rent, making housing more affordable for those who qualify.
+Should a county select TBRA as an alternate activity, a description of the co applicant policies and procedures will be provided.
 Target Date N/A Estimate the number and type of families that will benefit If selected as an alternate activity, a TBRA program would provide from the proposed activities rental assistance to qualifying low- and very low-income households.
 Location Description Counties of Hawaii, Kauai, and/or Maui.
-Planned Activities Alternate Activity - Tenant Based Rental Assistance Project Name HOME 2023 - Homeownership Housing Development (Alterna Activity) Target Area Rural Counties Goals Supported HO-1 For Sale Housing - New Construction / Rehab.
-HO-2 For Sale Housing - Self Help Building Method Needs Addressed Affordable Homeownership Opportunities Funding \$0 Description If selected as an alternate activity, funds may be used to develop 8 affordable homeownership units in the counties of Hawaii, Kauai, and/or Maui.
+Planned Activities Alternate Activity - Tenant Based Rental Assistance Project Name HOME 2023 - Homeownership Housing Development (Alternate • Activity) Target Area Rural Counties Goals Supported HO-1 For Sale Housing - New Construction / Rehab. •• HO-2 For Sale Housing - Self Help Building Method Needs Addressed Affordable Homeownership Opportunities Funding \$0 Description If selected as an alternate activity, funds may be used to develop 8 · affordable homeownership units in the counties of Hawaii, Kauai, and/or Maui.
 Target Date N/A Estimate the number and If selected as an alternate activity, funds may be used to develop type of families that will affordable homeownerships units in the counties of Hawaii, Kauai benefit from the proposed activities and/or Maui for qualifying households earning below 80% of the AMI.
 Location Description Counties of Hawaii, Kauai, and/or Maui.
-Planned Activities Alternate activity - Development of affordable homeownership units in Trainied Activities the counties of Hawaii, Kauai, and/or Maui.
-Project Name HOME 2023 - Homebuyer Financing (Alternate Activity) Target Area Rural Counties Goals Supported HO-3 Homebuyer Financing Needs Addressed Affordable Homeownership Opportunities Funding \$0 Description If selected as an alternate activity, HOME funds may be used to provide Description down payment/closing cost assistance and gap loans through various county homebuyer loan programs, and provide homebuyer education 9 and counseling sessions.
-Target Date N/A Estimate the number and If selected as an alternate activity, an estimated number and type of type of families that will families that will benefit from a Homebuyer Financing Program will be benefit from the proposed determined by the county utilizing the funds. activities , , , Location Description Planned Activities Counties of Hawaii, Kauai, and/or Maui.
-Planned Activities Homebuyer activities may include: down payment/closing cost assistance and gap loans through various county homebuyer loan Drainet Name programs, and provide homebuyer education and counseling sessions.
-Project Name HTF 2023 - HHFDC Admin 10 Target Area Statewide 10 Goals Supported HA-1 Administration Needs Addressed Planning and Administration 1 1 Funding HTF: \$150,000
+Planned Activities Alternate activity - Development of affordable homeownership units in Plained Activities the counties of Hawaii, Kauai, and/or Maui.
+Project Name HOME 2023 - Homebuyer Financing (Alternate Activity) Target Area Rural Counties Goals Supported HO-3 Homebuyer Financing Needs Addressed Affordable Homeownership Opportunities \$0 Funding Description If selected as an alternate activity, HOME funds may be used to provide down payment/closing cost assistance and gap loans through various county homebuyer loan programs, and provide homebuyer education 9 Target Date and counseling sessions.
+N/A Target Date Estimate the number and If selected as an alternate activity, an estimated number and type of type of families that will families that will benefit from a Homebuyer Financing Program will be benefit from the proposed determined by the county utilizing the funds. activities , , , Location Description Counties of Hawaii, Kauai, and/or Maui.
+Planned Activities Homebuyer activities may include: down payment/closing cost assistance and gap loans through various county homebuyer loan programs, and provide homebuyer education and counseling sessions.
+Project Name HTF 2023 - HHFDC Admin Target Area Statewide 10 Goals Supported HA-1 Administration Needs Addressed Planning and Administration Funding HTF: \$150,000